-An important element of patent portfolio management involves assessing the value of issued patents.
-After all, if you don’t have some idea about what a patent is worth in the context of your business or industry, it’s hard to make strategic investment decisions about your intellectual property.
+Assessing the strength of your issued patents with a thorough patent evaluation process is an important element of patent portfolio management.
+Without an idea of patent quality, and therefore no understanding of what a patent is worth in the context of your business or industry, it’s hard to make strategic decisions about your intellectual property.

-Technology strength: By analyzing a peer group of patents within the respective technological concept, you can determine how active and innovative the market is, and how novel your patent is relative to that activity.
+These limitations result in granted patents that are not valid.
+Using a third-party tool, you can analyze a peer group of patents to determine how active and innovative the market is, and how novel your patent is relative to that activity.

-Commercial value: Statistical models can help you to calculate the projected size and economic value of the market that’s protected by the patent.
-From there, you can determine the economic patent value based on the product’s potential market share.
+Statistical models can help you predict the economic value of the market that’s protected by your patent.
+From there, you can determine the economic value of the patent itself based on the resulting product’s potential market share.